China plans to land probes on far side of moon, Mars by 2020

-The white paper released by the information office of China’s Cabinet points to the growing ambitions of China’s already rapidly advancing space program.
-Although the white paper doesn’t mention it, China’s eventual goal is the symbolic feat of landing an astronaut on the moon.
+The white paper, released by the information office of China’s Cabinet, points to the growing ambitions of China’s already rapidly advancing space program.
+China places great emphasis on the development of its space industry, seen as a symbol of national prestige that will raise the country’s standing in the world.
+Although the white paper doesn’t mention it, China’s eventual goal is to land an astronaut on the moon.

 While Russia and the United States have more experience in manned space travel, China’s military-backed program has made steady progress in a comparatively short time.